Scheana Marie’s Heart ‘Broke For’ Kyle Richards Amid Her ‘RHOBH’ Feud With Lisa Vanderpump

-Scheana Marie is weighing on the puppy gate drama on The Real Housewives of Beverly Hills, which recently resulted in Kyle Richards’ friendship with Lisa Vanderpump coming to an end.
+Scheana Marie is weighing on the Puppy Gate drama on The Real Housewives of Beverly Hills, which recently resulted in Kyle Richards’ friendship with Lisa Vanderpump coming to an end.

 During an interview with TooFab on April 5, the Vanderpump Rules cast member shared her thoughts on the shocking moment, in which Kyle was tossed out of Lisa’s home by her husband, Ken Todd.
 This followed a screaming match about a story centered on Dorit Kemsley and her dog, which was allegedly leaked to Radar Online.